At least 100 acres of parks and open space, priority housing programs for existing residents, and much more

 In addition, 1,388 online surveys were filled out by people citywide.

 View an interactive dashboard of all survey results

 Download the full survey report.(PDF, 7MB) (Public comments begin on page 70.)

 November 2021: Download the steering committee's Vision Summary(PDF, 5MB)

 About this committee

 Community Planning and Development and Denver Parks and Recreation worked with local leaders in assembling a community steering committee to help guide a neighborhood-centered conversation on the future of the Park Hill Golf Course.
 Committee members meet monthly to help review and consider public feedback, engage others in the visioning process, and ultimately recommend actions for consideration by Denver City Council.
 All steering committee meetings are announced in advance and are open to the public to observe.

 In November 2021, the steering committee delivered recommendations to the city in the form of a Vision Summary.
 The committee's Vision Summary captured the broad, independent views and feelings of the committee's members.
 It is not a statement of consensus, but identifies similarities and differences of various visions for the future of the golf course.
-The City and County of Denver will consider these recommendations along with the input received from the community survey and Community Navigators in forming the prevailing vision(PDF, 833KB).
+The City and County of Denver considered these recommendations along with the input received from the community survey and Community Navigators in forming the prevailing vision(PDF, 833KB).

 Members and affiliations